 - Onboarding Cost, usually takes an average of four hours, but in some of the senior staff cases, can require a full working day depending on the job description.
 This means that businesses will be paying at least two employees to perform duties outside of their job roles for any given time frame.

 - Training Cost, whether done in-house or externally, comes at a cost.
 This is especially true for specialized positions that require niche skills.
 Bersin estimates that the average company spends $1,400 per employee on training costs.

 - Lost Productivity costs at least $1.8 trillion per year, according to a report.
 Similarly, low engagement also costs the global economy over $8 trillion.

 - Institutional Knowledge.
 An employee is more than a worker.
-To become an effective employee, they must understand how the organisation functions, from the people to the relationship.
+To become an effective employee, they must understand how the organization functions, from the people to the relationship.
 Losing an employee means you have also lost someone with valuable institutional knowledge.

 At the end of the day, each team member is an investment that amounts to more than just the employee's annual salary.
 Each represents money invested in pre-boarding and onboarding processes and training and development throughout their career.
 High employee turnover means businesses are losing this investment.

 The simplest way to reduce employee turnover costs is to address why employees are leaving your company.
 Whether it's because you're not hiring the right people for your vacancies, or your company isn't taking care of its people, you must address employee morale as the first step in reducing employee turnover.
 After all, leaks have to always be stopped at their source.